 Application Tests typically require an interface to interact with the different components, therefore it is anticipated that these tests are run via a browser on the GUI.

 The purpose of App Testing is to ensure that features of the application are functionally correct.
-Because the tests are organised in a manner to provide confidence of the health of a particular app, these tests are normally referred to as Vertical Tests, since they execute “down” a particular app.
+Because the tests are organized in a manner to provide confidence in the health of a particular app, these tests are normally referred to as Vertical Tests, since they execute “down” a particular app.
 The tests are very thorough and coverage is large.